 Monitoring borderline diabetes

-Medical management may include addressing risk factors and treating other related conditions such as obesity and heart disease.
+Medical management may include treating related conditions, such as obesity and heart disease.

-Managing prediabetes also involves ongoing monitoring of the risk factors and getting further regular testing of blood sugar levels.
+Managing prediabetes also involves continued monitoring of the risk factors and regular testing of blood sugar levels.

 A person can reverse borderline diabetes if they can make and maintain the necessary lifestyle changes.

 Borderline diabetes is the stage before type 2 diabetes develops.
 By this stage, blood sugar, blood pressure, and insulin resistance may start reaching harmful levels.